function61/lambda-alertmanager/README.md

   until the issue is resolved, but of course you want to receive the alert only once.
 - Rate limiting: if shit hits the fan and your hundreds of alarms trigger all at once, you only get alerts for the first, say, 10 alarms.
 The rate limit is configurable.
+- Supports dead man's switches: a service has to periodically make a check-in.
+If the check-ins stop coming, we raise an alert.

 Can send alerts to you (or many people) via: